 7-8.
 SIP 200 (OK) response (from UE-1 AS to SCC-AS)

-The controller UE, UE-1, acknowledges the SIP NOTIFY request by sending SIP 200 (OK) response to SCC-AS.
+The controller UE, UE-1, acknowledges the SIP NOTIFY request by sending a SIP 200 (OK) response to the SCC-AS.

 9-10.
 SIP INVITE request (from SCC-AS to UE-3)

-Since the message 1-2 contain a Refer-to header field addressed to UE-3 and the URI paramaters, listing an audio line which is not currently supported by another controllee UE than UE-2, the SCC AS realizes the procedures is for transferring the media from that controllee UE (UE-2) to controllee UE (UE-3).
-SCC-AS sends SIP INVITE request to the controllee UE, UE-3, to transfer the audio media component.
-The SDP in the SIP INVITE request lists are the media lines within the collaborative session.
-In order to avoid UE-3 start sending audio to the remote UE, the SCC-AS adds an a-line to sendonly in the SDP offer.
+Since the message 1-2 contains a Refer-to header field addressed to UE-3 and the URI paramaters, listing an audio line which is not currently supported by another controllee UE than UE-2, the SCC AS realizes the procedure is for transferring the media from that controllee UE (UE-2) to controllee UE (UE-3).
+The SCC-AS sends a SIP INVITE request to the controllee UE, UE-3, to transfer the audio media component.
+The SDP in the SIP INVITE request lists the media lines within the collaborative session.
+In order to avoid UE-3 to start sending audio to the remote UE, the SCC-AS adds an a-line set to sendonly in the SDP offer.

 11-12.
 SIP 200 (OK) response (from UE-3 to SCC-AS)

-The controllee UE, UE-3, acknowledges the SIP INVITE request by sending SIP 200 (OK) response to SCC-AS.
+The controllee UE, UE-3, acknowledges the SIP INVITE request by sending a SIP 200 (OK) response to the SCC-AS.